-St Peter’s Church is a distribution centre for the South Leeds Foodbank.
+St Peter’s Church is a distribution centre for the Leeds South and East Foodbank.

 In his first ever New Year message, broadcast on BBC1 and BBC2, the Archbishop of Canterbury, Justin Welby, challenged people to be like the late Nelson Mandela and help to change the world around them.
 “Nelson Mandela said that dealing with poverty is not an act of charity; it’s an act of justice,” he told viewers.
 He spoke as he visited a Church Urban Fund project for people suffering hardship.
 He also said that the church would continue to talk about poverty and other social issues, because they were part of its duty to promote Christian values.
 The Archbishop said, “I want to suggest this year that each of us makes a resolution to try and change the world a bit where we are.”